JoaoLopesF/RemoteDebug/README.md

     - requires a physical cable to the Arduino device (if the device is far away or in a remote location this is not easy)
     - debugging multiple Arduinos at the same time requires many serial ports and a lot of cables

-With the ESP8266 (NodeMCU) or ESP32 we now have network connectivity which can be used for streaming debugging information in real-time.
+With the ESP8266 (NodeMCU) or ESP32 we now have network connectivity (WiFi) which can be used for streaming debugging information in real-time.

-This library is good for IoT projects, mobile robots (can debug it in moviment with a cable ?), WiFi or BLE projects, etc.
+This library is good for IoT projects, mobile robots (can debug it in moviment with a cable ?) or another WiFi projects.

 The MiP_ESP8266_Library is a example of this. see in:  [https://github.com/Tiogaplanet/MiP_ESP8266_Library](https://github.com/Tiogaplanet/MiP_ESP8266_Library)